 9. Conclusion

 This report records a confirmed case of partial leucism in a Jungle Babbler from the Bandhavgarh Tiger Reserve.
 The observation's significance is amplified by its occurrence in a well-studied biodiversity hotspot with a history of similar sightings.
-This case provides a important opportunity to discuss the complex interplay of genetics, environment, and social behavior in wild populations.
+This case provides an important opportunity to discuss the complex interplay of genetics, environment, and social behaviour in wild populations.
 It highlights the importance of field observation, significance of citizen science platforms to contribute to large-scale data collection, and the need for long-term ecological monitoring to understand and protect biodiversity.

 10. References